leviv/leviv.github.io/_posts/ima/2025-07-15-sensing-senors.md

 miscellaneous: ima
 ---

-In our first class for Interface Lab - we discussed a fundamental question that speaks to the name of the class.
+In our first class for Interface Lab - we discussed a fundamental question that addresses the name of the class.

 > What is an interface?